dossier/html-highlighter/README.md

     }
 }
 ```
- 1. Provide these offsets to either JavaScript or backend tools.
-    [StreamCorpus Pipeline](https:/github.com/trec-kba/streamcorpus-pipeline) is being extended to provide translation between

 The inline comments and class documentation are sufficient for a
 JavaScript programmer to jump in and start using this.
 To see an